 In online marketing, a lot of terms are thrown around.
-Some are easier to understand than others, and some are used interchangeably, when they don’t mean the same thing.
-In search engine optimization (SEO), there are two common phrases – search engine friendly and search engine optimized – that are often used in place of each other, but have two similar, yet different meanings.
+Some are easier to understand than others, and some are used interchangeably when they don’t mean the same thing.
+In search engine optimization (SEO), two common phrases – search engine friendly and search engine optimized – are often used in place of each other, but have two similar, yet different meanings.

-Whether you’re hiring us here at Sachs Marketing Group, or looking to handle your SEO efforts on your own – it’s important you understand what both of these terms mean, and how to make both of them work as part of your strategy.
+Whether you’re hiring us here at Sachs Marketing Group or looking to handle your SEO efforts on your own, you must understand what these terms mean and how to make both of them work as part of your strategy.

 What is Search Engine Friendly?

 Search engine friendly, or SEF, refers to building your website on a solid foundation that makes it easy for the search engines to read the code and crawl it for optimal indexing.
 It focuses on: